 An emotional support animal is an animal that is there to provide emotional support and comfort to their owner.
 An ESA can be any type of animal, including dogs, cats, horses parrots, lizards and much more If the animal brings comfort to a person with mental health concerns, then it likely qualifies as a potential emotional support animal.

 On the other hand, a service animal is often much more trained for a specific task, such as helping the patient walk safely in public places.
 A service animal in almost every instance is a dog, which is different than an ESA that can be almost any type of animal.
 To become a service animal, the dog must be incredibly smart and undergo extensive training to ensure they are capable of what is often an incredibly important task.
+As such, they’re allowed in places that ESAs may not be, such as in the cabin of an airplane free of charge.

 So how do you choose which one is best?
 It mostly depends on the person’s exact needs.
 Let’s start with physical disabilities.
 Almost anyone who needs an animal to assist them with day-to-day tasks is better suited with a service animal as an emotional support animal is not trained to assist with physical difficulties.
 It is also best to go with a service animal if the condition – whether it is physical or mental – is serious or potentially life-threatening, such as epilepsy.
 In these instances, the service dog can help prevent and ensure prompt treatment for a medical emergency in ways an ESA would not necessarily be trained to do.
 An emotional support animal should be chosen(see below) when daily love, comfort and companionship is needed, and the person’s long-term health is not in jeopardy due to uncontrollable factors that are unpredictable.